-VHA has defined procedures for the clinical privileging of "all health care professionals who are permitted by law and the facility to practice independently."32 These healthcare professionals are known as licensed independent practitioners (LIPs) and provide care "without supervision or direction, within the scope of the individual's license, and in accordance with individually-granted clinical privileges."33
+VHA has defined procedures for the clinical privileging of "all health care professionals who are permitted by law and the facility to practice independently."30 These healthcare professionals are known as licensed independent practitioners (LIPs) and provide care "without supervision or direction, within the scope of the individual's license, and in accordance with individually-granted clinical privileges."31

 Privileges need to be specific and based on the individual practitioner's clinical competence.
 Privileges are requested by the LIP and reviewed by the responsible service chief, who then makes a recommendation to approve, deny, or amend the request.
-An executive committee of the medical staff evaluates the LIP's credentials and service chief's recommendation to determine whether "clinical competence is adequately demonstrated to support the granting of the requested privileges," and submits the final recommendation to the facility director.34 LIPs are granted clinical privileges for a limited time and must be reprivileged prior to their expiration.35
+An executive committee of the medical staff evaluates the LIP's credentials and service chief's recommendation to determine whether "clinical competence is adequately demonstrated to support the granting of the requested privileges," and submits the final recommendation to the facility director.32 LIPs are granted clinical privileges and must be reprivileged prior to their expiration.33

-VHA defines the Focused Professional Practice Evaluation as "a time-limited period during which the medical staff leadership evaluates and determines the practitioner's professional performance."36 The Focused Professional Practice Evaluation process occurs when a practitioner is hired at the facility and granted initial or additional privileges.37 Facility leaders must also monitor the LIP's performance by regularly conducting an Ongoing Professional Practice Evaluation to ensure the continuous delivery of quality care.38
+VHA defines the Focused Professional Practice Evaluation as "a time-limited period during which the medical staff leadership evaluates and determines the practitioner's professional performance."34 The Focused Professional Practice Evaluation process occurs when a practitioner is hired at the facility and granted initial or additional privileges.35 Facility leaders must also monitor the LIP's performance by regularly conducting an Ongoing Professional Practice Evaluation (OPPE) to ensure the continuous delivery of quality care.36

-VHA's credentialing process involves the assessment and verification of healthcare practitioners' qualifications to provide care and is the first step in ensuring patient safety.39 Historically, many VHA facilities had portions of their credentialing processes aligned under different leaders, which led to inconsistent program oversight, position descriptions, and reporting structures.
+VHA's credentialing process involves the assessment and verification of healthcare practitioners' qualifications to provide care and is the first step in ensuring patient safety.37 Historically, many VHA facilities had portions of their credentialing processes aligned under different leaders, which led to inconsistent program oversight, position descriptions, and reporting structures.
 VHA implemented credentialing and privileging modernization efforts to increase standardization and now requires all credentialing and privileging functions to be merged into one office and aligned under the Chief of Staff.
-VHA also requires facilities to have credentialing and privileging managers and specialists with job duties that align under standard position descriptions.
-40
+VHA also requires facilities to have credentialing and privileging managers and specialists with job duties that align under standard position descriptions.38

-32 VHA Handbook 1100.19, Credentialing and Privileging, October 15, 2012.
-(VHA rescinded and replaced this handbook with VHA Directive 1100.21(1), Privileging, March 2, 2023, amended April 26, 2023.
-VHA previously replaced the credentialing portion of this handbook with VHA Directive 1100.20, Credentialing of Health Care Providers, September 15, 2021.)
+30 VHA Handbook 1100.19, Credentialing and Privileging, October 15, 2012.
+(This handbook was rescinded and replaced by VHA Directive 1100.21, Privileging, March 2, 2023.
+The credentialing portion of this handbook was previously replaced by VHA Directive 1100.20, Credentialing of Health Care Providers, September 15, 2021.)